 Freeman Patterson was instrumental with his foresight during the planning stages.
 As editor-in-chief of Camera Canada, he helped bring to fruition many of the aims and objectives set forth in the charter, granted in 1969.
 He continues to impress and instruct Canadians with his many fine images, books and workshops across the country.

 NAPA underwent large changes around 1994 when the head office was moved from Ontario to its present location in British Columbia.
 Camera Canada simultaneously received a new printer, lithograph service and editorial staff.

 As an unprecedented two-term president of NAPA, Dr. Bob Ito supervised and took on much of the labour involved in these transitions by himself, from moving the office equipment to setting up the new computer system.
 Dr. Ito is a member of the board of directors to this day, and is now our Director of Photographic Imaging.
-We continue to rely on his advice for matters of particular importance.
+We continue to rely on his advice for matters of importance.

 NAPA and CPAC operated independently until both boards of directors met in Toronto in the winter of 1996.
 The feeling was mutual that one group would better serve the needs and desires of Canadian photographers.
 It took two years to work through the logistics until both groups finally emerged united as the Canadian Association for Photographic Art (CAPA).

 The strengths of both groups were adopted and maintained as the services and functions provided by the new organization.
 Honours, awards and scholarship programs were refined.
 New exhibitions and competitions, allowing more room for innovative photographers’ thinking, were added.
 Computer generated and manipulated work found a place for appreciation, along with dye and emulsion transfer experimentation.
 Abstract artists even had a forum of their own.
 And digital photography has now been thoroughly integrated through and through.